-Unmetered Device wattage/Device wattage is determined from the Load Table.
+Unmetered Device wattage/Device wattage is determined from the Load Table or Agreed Load for a non-contestable unmetered load.

 Unmetered Device count/Device count is determined from the Inventory Table.

 Period load is switched on is determined from the On/Off Table.